Balancing Your pH

 “Potential” of “Hydrogen”, or pH, represents the amount of hydrogen ions in a particular solution.
 The lower the pH the more acidic the solution, and the higher the number the more alkaline.

-Why is monitoring your pH important?
+Why is monitoring your urine pH important?

 Acidity causes a lack of oxygenation in your body.
 Your cells require oxygen in order to be healthy and function properly.
 When your body becomes too acidic, it creates an environment where diseases (bacteria, yeast, fungus, inflammation, mold, viruses, tumors, and cancer) can thrive.
 When you balance your pH, you make the environment inside your body inhospitable to disease while supporting the healthy functioning of your cells.
 As a result, the first line of defense against disease of any kind is maintaining a pH balance.